pkra/peterkrautzberger.org/_posts/2011/2011-11-27-the-recent-publishing-debate-nisans-posts.md

 - Noam Nisan
 - publishing
 - scientific publishing
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0091/
 ---

-> [The original post](http://boolesrings.org/krautzberger/2011/11/26/the-recent-publishing-debate-a-timeline/) was getting longer and longer so I split it up.
+> [The original post](/0090/) was getting longer and longer so I split it up.

 To refresh your memory,